pallets-eco/flask-security/docs/features.rst

 Password reset and recovery is available for when a user forgets their password.
 Flask-Security sends an email to the user with a link to a view which allows them to reset their password.
-Once the password is reset they are automatically logged in and can use the new password from then on.
+Once the password is reset they are redirected to the login page where they need to authenticate using the new password.
 Password reset links can be configured to expire after a specified amount of time.

 As with password change - this will update the the user's ``fs_uniquifier`` attribute which will invalidate all existing sessions AND (by default) all authentication tokens.